Tim-Smans/metro-mlops-demo/README.md

 ### 3. Preparing the training script as a docker image

-In the root of your project create a requirements.txt, this needs to contain all the python packages that your training script needs to run (Our platform needs at least boto3 and mlflow).
+In the root of your project create a requirements.txt, this needs to contain all the python packages that your training script needs to run.
+Our platform needs at least boto3 and mlflow, the other packages are base on your training cycle.
 Also create a Dockerfile looking something like this:
 ```Dockerfile
 FROM python:3.9